Giray18/data_engineering_databricks_pyspark/README.md

 * SHIP_TRANSACTION_LOG (Covers in game ship buy-purchase-trade data from users items)

 # Current Stage:
-Based on DDL sql script shared with faker package some fake source tables created with notebook called "Bronze_Layer_Notebook".
+Based on DDL sql script shared, with using python faker package some fake data holding source tables created with notebook called "Bronze_Layer_Notebook".
-For to use
+Further steps applied on mentioned source tables for further steps.

 # Target Stage:
 Intention is to create 3 tier architecture on delta lakehouse architecture.
+All tables created on transformations will be saved to DBFS (Databricks File System) as managed table)
 * Bronze layer will hold ingested tables as raw data format
 * Silver layer will hold cleaned and relatively normalized tables as close as It can get to 3NF
 * Gold layer will hold analytics datawarehouse formatted tables and aggregated views as business requirements mentioned below.
   * All metrics are requested to be calculated by time periods required as Daily,Monthly and Weekly (Prefilters final fact table before metrics calculated)
+For to reach target stage from current stage 3 notebooks created as named
+* Bronze_Layer_Notebook (Ingestion to Bronze Layer Schema)
+* Silver_Layer_Notebook (Created Normalized Tables -  Deduplicated tables by unique value holding fields)
+ * IN_APP_PURCHASE Table
+ * LOGIN Table
+ * Multiplayer_Battle Table
+ * New_user Table
+ * Session_started Table
+ * Ship_transaction Table
+* Golden_Layer_Notebook

 ## General Metrics
 * Active Users: Unique User count exists on f_multi_ships table based on field named "Session_User_Id"